open-telemetry/opentelemetry-collector-contrib/processor/metricsgenerationprocessor/README.md

 ## Configuration

 Configuration is specified through a list of generation rules.
-Generation rules find the metrics which matche the given metric names apply the operation to those metrics.
+Generation rules find the metrics which match the given metric names and apply the specified operation to those metrics.

 ```yaml
 processors: